 Unless you’ve been living under the rock, you probably heard about the rapidly growing company that specializes in selling home spin bikes and treadmills.

 How does the peloton work?
-Overall, the peloton’s main focus is to train at home using their bike or treadmill by either join one of the several live-steam classes or choose one of the 24,000 on-demand sessions.
-It uses the fitness app that has several classes like cycling, strength, yoga, running, or meditation.
+Overall, the peloton’s main focus is to train at home using their bike or treadmill by either joining one of the several live-steam classes or choosing one of the 24,000 on-demand sessions.
+It uses a fitness app that has several classes like cycling, strength, yoga, running, and meditation.